Swollen arms and hands (oedema)

 How to ease swelling yourself

-Swelling in your arms or hands should go away on its own, but there are some things you can try to help.
+If you have swelling in your arms or hands there are some things you can try that may help.

 Do